Tom Whittaker (mountaineer)

-In 1981 he founded the Cooperative Wilderness Handicapped Outdoor Group (C.W.HOG) in Pocatello, Idaho.
+In 1981, he founded the Cooperative Wilderness Handicapped Outdoor Group (C.W.HOG) in Pocatello, Idaho.
 While living in Idaho, he was active in the southeast Idaho climbing community.

 His first attempt on Everest was in 1995.

-On May 27, 1998, on his third attempt, Whittaker reached the summit of Mt.
-Everest, a lifelong dream, making him the first person with a disability to accomplish this feat.
+On May 27, 1998, on his third attempt, Whittaker reached the summit of Mount Everest, a lifelong dream, making him the first person with a disability to accomplish this feat.

 Whittaker's current quest is to climb the highest peaks on all seven continents.

-In the 2006 Queen's Birthday Honours List, Whittaker was appointed Member of the Order of the British Empire (MBE).
-Tom currently lives in Prescott Arizona with his daughter, Georgia.
+In the 2006, Queen's Birthday Honours List, Whittaker was appointed Member of the Order of the British Empire (MBE).
+Tom currently lives in Prescott, Arizona with his daughter, Georgia.